-You can postpone federal loan payments if you are an eligible service member serving active duty during a war, military operation, or national emergency.
-For Post-Active Duty, if you were serving active duty in connection with a war, military operation, or national emergency, for the 13 month period following the conclusion of that service, or until you return to college or career school on at least a half-time basis, whichever is earlier.
+You can postpone federal loan payments if you are an eligible servicemember serving active duty during a war, military operation, or national emergency.
+For Post-Active Duty, you may be eligible if you were serving active duty in connection with a war, military operation, or national emergency, for the 13-month period following the conclusion of that service, or until you return to college or career school on at least a half-time basis, whichever is earlier.

 Rehabilitation Training Program